oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 In this task we will take a look at how to perform similarity search in the Oracle Database with the Sentence Transformer embedding models from python.

 Now that our data has been vectorized, we are ready to try performing similarity searches using Sentence Transformers.
-To do this using Python, we will create a python program to call Sentence Transformers to vectorize a search phrase that can then be used to search against the vectors stored in column V. We then return the phrases or factoids from the INFO column associated with the corresponding ID column, this is all done using similarity search.
+To do this using Python, we will create a Python program to call Sentence Transformers to vectorize a search phrase that can then be used to search against the vectors stored in column V. We then return the phrases or factoids from the INFO column associated with the corresponding ID column, this is all done using similarity search.

 Even though the data in our table has been vectorized we will still need to generate a vector using python, this is because the search phrase needs to also be a vector using the same embedding model as the data.
 The search phrase is entered on the fly, vectorized, and then used to search against the vectors stored in our MY\_DATA table in the database.